hopeit-git/hopeit.engine/README.md

 ## Current status and roadmap

+- **FEBRUARY 2021**: hopeit.engine version 0.1.5 is released on PyPI, enjoy!

 - **JULY 2020**: hopeit.engine version 0.1.0 is released as Open Source in github!

 - We are mainly working in improving documentation and tutorials.